CoderDojo-Content/Intermediate-Unity/en/CreatingObstacles.md

     GameObject obstacleClone = Instantiate(obstacle, spawnPosition, obstacle.transform.rotation) as GameObject;
     // Move clones
     Rigidbody obstacleCloneRB = obstacleClone.GetComponent<Rigidbody>();
-    obstacleCloneRB.velocity = -(transform.up * asteroidSpeed);
+    obstacleCloneRB.velocity = -(transform.up * obstacleSpeed);
     // Make sure clone is destroyed
     Destroy(obstacleClone, 10f);
   }
   ```
+  To understand what's happening here you need to know what **instantiate** means.
+Instantiating something is creating a copy of a template.
+The template is the first object you pass into the **Instantiate()** function.
+In your case it is a **GameObject**!

-  When you're repeatedly spawning an obstacle, you want to be able to control how fast it spawns.
+3. WOAH!
+That was a lot of obstacles spawning!
+When you're repeatedly spawning an obstacle, you want to be able to control how fast it spawns. to do do that you can us a built in function!